 Still, these are challenging times for the liberal arts and for English departments across the country.
 Parents, students, legislators, and many in the media are questioning the value of an English degree, especially with respect to its earnings potential and vocational “usefulness.”
 Such questions have arisen despite clear evidence of English majors’ success in a wide range of meaningful and challenging careers, including and beyond those traditionally associated with education, publishing, law, and the media.

 The gap in understanding among our constituencies about the value of a Michigan liberal arts degree in general, and of an English degree in particular, reflects a lack of data about the experience of our graduates as they leave U-M, enter the workforce, and progress in their careers.
-With that in mind, we plan to enlist the help of our 15,000+ living U-M English alumni in determining how majoring in English has shaped our students’ professional trajectories.
-More specifically, we aim to:
+With that in mind, we enlisted the help of our 15,000+ living U-M English alumni in determining how majoring in English has shaped our students’ professional trajectories.
+More specifically, our aims were to:

 - Capture the range of careers our graduates pursue